 The Ford Parts Price Lists covered the AA rear axle assemblies under three category types.
-The contents line below provides links to an AA rear axle overview and to each of the category types.
+Category links follow.

 The gallery below shows an example of the three categories of rear axle types for identification purposes.
 During the AA production time period from December 1927 through February 1932, there were nine rear axle assemblies installed on the assembly lines as follows:

 AA-4000-A – Worm 7.25:1 – AA’s without emergency brakes